Have you ever caught yourself beating yourself up? What can’t we stop it?

 Some parents believe that their children would only learn by scolding them.
 But I believe there is a kinder way to teach and guide children to navigate the world we live in.
 Constantly telling your children they are weak in something or a subject would make them believe they are really weak in that area even though it may not be true!

 School is another place where we spent most of our time as kids.
-It’s likely that we get our negative voice from there too.
+It’s likely that we get our habits of negative self-talk from there too.

 I remember there was one time when I was in primary 1 or 2 and I accidentally stepped on an insect during assembly.
 My classmate immediately gave me a lashing for being so cruel to the living creatures.
 Another time, my friends and I were playing catch with each other and one of my friends fell down while I was chasing him.
 His best friend shouted at me, “I’ll not let you off.”